A runaway and his best friend prepare to spend the night in an abandoned boxcar. It will be a night that will change their lives forever.

 “Do the looky-loo.
 I’ll make a candy run.”

 I rolled my eyes and started towards the door.
-Tommy sat still, awaiting my response.
+Tommy sat still, waiting to see if I was in or not.

 I looked back at him.
 “Come on then, you felon.”